Maya and Early

 “No. I didn’t see him, abla,” said one of the students.

-“There’s a dog sleeping under a bench over there but it was far different from your description,” said the second student pointing to a direction she meant.
+“There’s a dog sleeping under a bench over there but it was really different than your description,” said the second student pointing to a direction she meant.

 The other student looked unsure and said, “Well, I heard an accident happened around here this morning.
 That was a hit and run.
 A car hit a dog.”